 - To obtain a graduate-level degree in Child Development

 - To prepare for further study leading to a doctorate in Child & Adolescent Development

 - To acquire academic background in the field for application in occupational settings that deal with issues involving children and/or youth and their families

 The degree is particularly appropriate for individuals who already possess entry-level credentials or licensing and who wish to develop greater expertise and deeper knowledge about children and youth in order to advance in their careers or to prepare for new occupational options.
 This includes individuals such as professionals in human services agencies, Head Start and day care administrators, parent educators, child/youth advocates in social and legal arenas, child and family counselors, teachers in elementary, middle, and secondary schools, pediatric nurses, and professionals in public health and health care agencies.

-- Apply research, theory, and problem-solving skills to questions about social policy, education, intervention, and practical situations pertaining to children and adolescents;
+- Apply research, theory and problem-solving skills to evaluate best practices in social policy, education, intervention, and practical situations relevant to child and adolescent development.

 - Categorize, investigate, and critically analyze different sources of information with respect to credibility and validity and determine the appropriate contexts to use each type of source.

 - Analyze existing questions as well as formulate new questions that are relevant to our field and describe and apply the appropriate methodologies for seeking answers to these questions.

 - Evaluate different styles of, and engage in, audience-appropriate forms of communication that lead to a shared understanding of developmental issues through negotiation and translation across multiple modes of communication.